7 min read

 Amanda Broughton

+When it comes to investing, one of the most important principles to understand is portfolio diversification.
+Let’s explain with an analogy.
 Imagine filling your basket with all of your eggs, then you trip over the cat.
 Kitchen’s a mess, you’ve ruined breakfast and made an enemy of the cat.
 You leave a couple of eggs in the carton, some in the fridge, and the outcome is different.
 Maybe the cat still hates you, but you’ve hedged your bets and you’re looking at life sunny side up.

-When it comes to investing, one of the most important principles to understand is diversification.
-Diversifying your investments can help you to get your portfolio on the same page as your risk tolerance, and reduce your chance of big losses.
-In this article we’ll answer why diversification is important, how to diversify your investment portfolio, and look at some examples of doing this.
+Diversification in investing is a strategy that can help you to get your portfolio on the same page as your risk tolerance, and reduce your chance of big losses.
+In this article we’ll answer ‘why is portfolio diversification important’, ‘how to diversify your investment portfolio’, and look at some examples of doing this.

 Diversification at its core is an investment strategy.
 Diversifying your investments means owning a wide variety of investments with different properties that respond differently to influences.
 The goal of diversification is to reduce the impact of any one investment’s poor performance on your overall portfolio